pop-os/kit/README.md

 ### Remove

--Accessories
--Education
--Finance
--Internet
--System
+- Accessories
+- Education
+- Finance
+- Internet
+- System
--Writing and Language
+- Writing and Language

 ### Keep

--Audio
+- Audio
--Communication (same as kit)
+- Communication (same as kit)
--Media Production (same as graphics, video and audio production) -Development (same as general development)
+- Media Production (same as graphics, video and audio production)
+- Development (same as general development)
--Games (same as gaming and media)
+- Games (same as gaming and media)
--Office
--Graphics
+- Office
+- Graphics

 ### Categories we'd add if we only add curated to apps to the top of existing categories